MahsaAm2/Image-to-Image-Translation/README.md

 Initial methods for unpaired data, such as **CycleGAN**, aimed to maintain consistency between source and output images using one-sided learning strategies.
 While effective, they required additional training, leading to inefficiencies.

 ### Unpaired Schrödinger Bridge (UNSB)

-The **Unpaired Schrödinger Bridge (UNSB)** presents an effective solution for unpaired image-to-image translation.
-UNSB formulates models as adversarial learning problems, using advanced discriminators and regularization techniques.
+The Unpaired Schrödinger Bridge (UNSB) presents an effective solution for unpaired image-to-image translation.
+Based on the concepts from the paper [*Unpaired Image-to-Image Translation via Neural Schrödinger Bridge*](https://arxiv.org/abs/2305.15086), UNSB formulates models as adversarial learning problems, using advanced discriminators and regularization techniques.

 UNSB effectively manages the complexities of unpaired data and high-resolution images, demonstrating success in various practical applications.
 Its main objective is to minimize the difference between the actual target distribution and the model distribution, formulated as a Lagrangian optimization problem with Kullback-Leibler divergence constraints.
 This approach improves dimensional challenges and enhances high-dimensional data management.